pgpkg/pgpkg/docs/pages/tutorial.md

 ## Permissions and Environment

+> If you have a superuser account on your Postgresql instance, you can skip this section.

 pgpkg is designed to work with reduced permissions, which may be necessary for hosted Postgres databases such as Supabase or Vultr.
-If you have a superuser account, you can skip this section.

 To create a database user `pkgadm` with sufficient privileges to install a package: